gergelyk/ut50e-dashboard/README.md

   sudo mv ut60e.service /etc/systemd/system
   sudo systemctl start ut60e
   ```
-3. Launch and configur Grafana dashboard
+3. Launch and configure Grafana dashboard

 Perhaps the easiest way of launching grafana is through Docker (assuming that it is already installed).